cyrus-education/cyrus-education.github.io/_posts/2018-09-01-Processing-Art-2019-YearOne.md

 ![Scary Nostril, Tu Qingying](https://raw.githubusercontent.com/cyrus-education/cyrus-education.github.io/master/images/640-5.gif "Scary Nostril, Tu Qingying" "Center"){: .center-image}

 ##### Lazy Machine, Long Ziyue
+My theme is lazy mechanics, so I drew a small rocket, slow and slow to show that it was lazy.
+In order to make the picture more vivid, I added a little interactive effect: when the mouse moves on the screen, there will be a small ball to follow.
+That's it………

 ![Lazy Machine, Long Ziyue](https://raw.githubusercontent.com/cyrus-education/cyrus-education.github.io/master/images/640-6.gif "Lazy Machine, Long Ziyue" "Center"){: .center-image}

 ##### Silly TNP, Zhao Tian
+The theme is ... emm "Silly TNP(Taiwan National Party)"!
+When I got the theme, I am actually very desperate and confused...
+Later I thought of combining the TNP elements with the funny emoji.
+The interactive effect of the rotation is mainly to fully reflect the characteristics of "silly".
+When the mouse moves to different places, there will be different speeds just to make the content more interesting and interesting...

 ![Silly TNP, Zhao Tian](https://raw.githubusercontent.com/cyrus-education/cyrus-education.github.io/master/images/640-7.gif "Silly TNP, Zhao Tian" "Center"){: .center-image}